tos-network/emo/docs/experimental-features.md

 Stable, enabled by default

 [Noise](https://github.com/libp2p/specs/tree/master/noise) libp2p transport based on the [Noise Protocol Framework](https://noiseprotocol.org/noise.html).
-While TLS remains the default transport in Kubo, Noise is easier to implement and is thus the "interop" transport between IPFS and libp2p implementations.
+While TLS remains the default transport in Emo, Noise is easier to implement and is thus the "interop" transport between IPFS and libp2p implementations.

 ## Optimistic Provide